csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Next, write statements that provide answers to following questions:

 #.
-Count the sum of all `numbers` then display the result.
+Calculate the sum of all `numbers` then display the result.
 (The expected answer is 102)
 #.
 Count how many times `7` occurs in `numbers`, then display that count.
 Check that your program outputs the correct answer, which you can determine by visually observing the array values.

 ## Finding values